qmlbook/qmlbook/ch14/index.rst

 .. image:: assets/jsconsole.png

-We use Qt Creator to create a QtQuick UI project using QtQuick controls.
+We use Qt Creator to create a Qt Quick UI project using QtQuick controls.
 We call the project `JSConsole`.
 After the wizard has finished we have already a basic structure for the application with an application window and a menu to exit the application.

 For the input we use a TextField and a Button to send the input for evaluation.
 The result of the expression evaluation is displayed using a ListView with a ListModel as the model and two labels to display the expression and the evaluated result.